Bossiaea fragrans

-Pultenaea fragrans is a species of flowering plant in the family Fabaceae and is endemic to a small area of New South Wales.
+Bossiaea fragrans is a species of flowering plant in the family Fabaceae and is endemic to a small area of New South Wales.
 It is an erect shrub with flattened cladodes, small, scale-like leaves, and pea-like, yellow and red flowers.

 Description

 Bossiaea fragrans is an erect shrub that typically grows to a height of 1.0–2.5 m with flattened, winged cladodes 8–14 mm wide.
 The leaves are reduced to dark brown scales, 1.5–1.9 mm long.
 The flowers are borne singly or in groups of up to six, each flower on a pedicel 2.5–3 mm long with overlapping, narrow egg-shaped bracts up to 1.5 mm long at the base.
 The five sepals are 4.5–5.0 mm long and joined at the base forming a tube, the two upper lobes about 1.5 mm wide and the lower three lobes about 1.0 mm wide.
 There are also bracteoles but that fall off before the flower opens.
 The standard petal is yellow with a red base and 10.5–12.0 mm long, the wings yellow with a red base and about 10–11 mm long and the keel is dark red and 10–11 mm wide.
 Flowering occurs in September and October and the fruit is an oblong pod 24–38 mm long.